C. J. Williams (basketball): Los Angeles Clippers (2017–2018)

 On September 27, 2017, Williams signed with the Los Angeles Clippers.
 His training camp deal would later be upgraded into a two-way contract on October 14, 2017, meaning he can officially split playing time between the Los Angeles Clippers and their G League affiliate, the Agua Caliente Clippers.
-On January 8, 2018, Williams scored 15 points against to defeat the Atlanta Hawks 108–107.
-Williams made a game winning three-point shot with 9.1 seconds remaining.
+On January 8, 2018, Williams scored 15 points to help the LA Clippers defeat the Atlanta Hawks 108–107.
+Williams made the game winning three-point shot with 9.1 seconds remaining.
 On April 9, 2018, Williams was reported to have re-signed with the Los Angeles Clippers to a multi-year deal.
 On April 11, he was named the recipient of the 2018 NBA G League's Jason Collier Sportsmanship Award.
 On July 27, 2018, the Clippers waived Williams.

 Minnesota Timberwolves (2018–2019)

-On July 31, 2018, the Minnesota Timberwolves signed Williams to a two-way contract with the Iowa Wolves of the NBA G League.
+On July 31, 2018, the Minnesota Timberwolves signed Williams to a two-way contract with the Timberwolves and the Iowa Wolves of the NBA G League.